 In addition to the categories above, some people prefer to be more specific with their categories.
-Here some other areas to consider:
+Here are some other areas to consider:

 Go ahead and label the outside of each slice of your Wheel of Life with those areas of your life.

 If you run out of slices to label, just subdivide one of the areas into two.
 Keep doing that until you have as many areas as needed.
-If you Wheel of Life gets messy or cramped, just redraw it on a fresh sheet of paper.
+If your Wheel of Life gets messy or cramped, just redraw it on a fresh sheet of paper.

 Step 3.
 Get clear on your current situation

 We can all grow and improve, and my guess is if you are reading this blog you are committed to this notion of personal growth.
-To grow, we first need to get clear on where we are right now in each part of our life, and where we want to be in the future.
+To grow, we first need to get clear on where we are right now in each part of our life and where we want to be in the future.

 Imagine that each slice on your Wheel of Life can be measured regarding your satisfaction with that particular area of your life today compared with where you want to be in the future.
 How far in the future?
 You get to decide!

 I like to set goals for the year.
-However, you may choose a difference measure of time that works for you.
+However, you may choose a different measure of time that works for you.
 In this case, imagine the center of the Wheel of Life is a rating of “0 – completely unsatisfied” and the outer edge of each slice is a rating of “10 – completely satisfied.”